Narey History, Family Crest & Coats of Arms

 "From the de Erneys it came, also by marriage, to the family of Norres, of whom was Sir William Norres, who brought from the palace of Holyrood, at Edinburgh, part of the royal library and some curious pieces of fine oak wainscot, to Speke Hall: this mansion was re-erected by Sir Edward Norres.
 The family retained the manor until the 18th century, when their heiress married Lord Sidney Beauclerk, fifth son of Charles, Duke of St. Alban's; whose grandson, Charles George, sold Speke to the Watt family.
 The great hall is very lofty, with wainscot and a ceiling of oak, and having a mantelpiece brought from Holyrood: at each angle of the southern wall, within the court, are two spacious corbelled windows, one of which lights the hall.
 The house was originally surrounded by a moat, of which the outlines remain, and over which a bridge leads to the principal entrance.
 The whole forms a highly interesting specimen of old English domestic architecture."

-Important Dates for the Narey family
+Early History of the Narey family

 This web page shows only a small excerpt of our Narey research.
 Another 177 words (13 lines of text) covering the years 1481, 1564, 1777, 1405, 1450, 1433, 1507, 1525, 1601, 1572, 1579, 1622, 1622, 1603, 1658, 1702, 1670, 1749, 1675, 1711, 1671, 1735, 1724, 1575, 1584, 1597, 1599 and are included under the topic Early Narey History in all our PDF Extended History products and printed products wherever possible.